-This valuable program, in partnership with Montana Fish, Wildlife, and Parks, allows hunters to donate part or all of their legally harvested wild game completely free of cost to the donor at local participating meat processors.
+This valuable Montana Food Bank Network (MFBN) Program, in partnership with Montana Fish, Wildlife and Parks, allows hunters to donate part or all of their legally harvested wild game completely free of cost to the donor at local participating meat processors.

-An unprecedented 50,000 pounds of nutritious wild game, including elk, antelope, deer, moose, and bison, was donated, processed, and distributed through the Hunters Against Hunger Program during the 2019 – 2020 hunting season.
+An unprecedented 50,000 pounds of nutritious wild game, including elk, antelope, deer, moose and bison were donated, processed and distributed through the Hunters Against Hunger Program during the 2019 – 2020 hunting season.

 The resulting meat is a vital (and otherwise very costly) protein that is added to food boxes and stocked in freezers at local food pantries in 26 different communities.

-UPDATES for the 2020-2021 Season: Chronic Wasting Disease has been a growing concern for hunters and Montanans, and Montana Fish, Wildlife, and Parks are strongly advising you to submit a test sample for any deer, elk, and moose harvested in Montana.
+UPDATES for the 2020-2021 Season: Chronic Wasting Disease has been a growing concern for hunters and Montanans.
+Montana Fish, Wildlife and Parks are strongly advising you to submit a test sample for any deer, elk, and moose harvested in Montana.
 For more information please see this website: http://fwp.mt.gov/fishAndWildlife/diseasesAndResearch/diseases/chronicWastingDisease/management.html

 Since many hunters are now printing their hunting tags at home, please be mindful to protect your tags with clear packing tape or a ziploc bag as they are necessary documentation for the donation process and need to be submitted by meat processors to MFBN in order to be reimbursed for their labor.